Characters Change Just Like We Do

 - Enrichment: Students who are easily able to make claims about the character’s changes using evidence from the text can extend their thinking and consider the events in the text that caused the character to change.

-- Review the Reader’s Response Sheet to determine if each student can use evidence in the text (what the character says and/or does) to make claims about the character and how the character has changed throughout the story.
+- Review the Reader’s Response Sheet and their index cards to determine if each student can use evidence in the text to make claims about character changes in the text.

 - After Independent Reading, gather students together to share their work as readers.